 Boiler thermostat setting – How to set your temperatures.

-The first thing you need to think about is where the best place to put a wireless thermostat is in your home.
-It’s important that your thermostat is placed somewhere with a flow of air; if it’s hidden behind a curtain or in plain view of the sun for example, then your thermostat will have a false idea of the correct temperature in your home.
+The first thing you need to think about is - where’s the best place to put a wireless thermostat in your home?
+It’s essential that your thermostat is placed somewhere with a flow of air.
+If it’s hidden behind a curtain or in plain view of the sun for example, then your thermostat will have a false idea of the correct temperature in your home.

 What temperature should the central heating thermostat be set at?